dimofte/eslint-plugin-class/README.md

 # eslint-plugin-classes

-custom ESLint rule, checks class style.
+ESLint rule that checks style on classes.
-(will adding more rules for class)

 ## Rule Details

 ### space

-should be space between method name and parens.
+Should be space between method name and parens.

-The following patterns are considered warnings:
+The following patterns are considered _invalid_:

 ```js
 class Foo {